 6.9.1 Applicability to language

-SPARK static analysis verifies the absence of boundary violations discussed in TR 24772-1 clause 6.9, through techniques such as theorem proving or abstract interpretation [SB 11].
+The vulnerability as described in ISO/IEC TR 24772-1 clause 6.9 is mitigated by SPARK static analysis tools, which verify the absence of boundary violations through techniques such as theorem proving or abstract interpretation [SB 11].

 SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.